Mweelrea: Geography

 Mweelrea, and its subsidiary peaks, form the southern half of the "horseshoe-shaped" massif of the Mweelrea Mountains, which are bounded by Killary Harbour, Ireland's deepest fjord, to the south, and Doo Lough to the north.

-The valley in the centre of this "horseshoe" is the townsland of Glenconnelly (Gleann Choinnile).
+The valley in the centre of this "horseshoe" is the townland of Glenconnelly (Gleann Choinnile).
 Two deep corries lie at the head of the Glenconnelly valley, below Mweelrea's southeast face; the southerly corrie contains Lough Lugaloughan, while the northerly corrie contains Lough Bellawaum; both are drained by the Sruhaunbunatrench River, which empties into the Bundorragha River, which itself flows into Killary Harbour.

 Mweelrea at 814 m, is the highest mountain in massif, and is the provincial top for Connacht.
 Mweelrea's prominence of 779 m qualifies it as a Marilyn, and it also ranks it as the 16th-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the minimum prominence threshold is 100 metres.

 Northeast of Mweelrea is Ben Bury (or Ucht an Chreagáin, meaning "breast of the little crag"; it is also known as "Oughty Craggy"), at 795 m, and whose prominence of 60 m qualifies it as a Vandeleur-Lynam (it is the 43rd-highest Vandeleur-Lynam in Ireland).

 Further east around the "horseshoe" lies the long high summit ridge of Ben Lugmore (and its subsidiary peaks), that is only slightly lower than Mweelrea at 803 m, and its northeast face forms the headwall of the cliff-lined Lug More Coum Dubh corrie.

 Southwest of Mweelrea is the southern arm of the "horseshoe", which is both lower and less sustained than the northern side.
 It includes the Mweelrea SE Spur at 495 m (sometimes called "point-495" in guidebooks), and finishes with the isolated Teevnabinnia (Taobh na Binne, meaning "side of the peak"), whose height is only 379 m, but whose prominence of 214 m qualifies it as a Marilyn.
 West of Mweelrea lie the County Mayo beaches of Uggool Beach and Silver Strand.